someparty/someparty/source/articles/2018-07-08-lights-too-loud.html.markdown

 August marks the 40th anniversary of Devo's debut full-length, and to celebrate a supergroup of Some Party-familiar Toronto musicians have formed a cover band for a special performance.
 The group Are We Not Devo?
 We Are Not! will play the *Q: Are We Not Men?
 A: We Are Devo!* album in its entirety on Wednesday, August 22 at the Baby G. The band will feature vocals from Andrew Payne ([Zebrassieres](https://zebrassieres.bandcamp.com/), [Vanity Phase](https://vanityphase.bandcamp.com/), [Century Palm](https://centurypalm.bandcamp.com/)), synths from [Leather Jacuzzi](https://leatherjacuzzi.bandcamp.com/)'s Sarah Ford, guitar from Century Palm's Alex Hamlyn, bass from Mike Simpson ([First Base](https://firstbase.bandcamp.com/), [Teen Archer](https://teenarcher.bandcamp.com/)), and drums from Jesse Locke ([Tough Age](https://tough-age.bandcamp.com/), [Rotten Column](http://rottencolumn.bandcamp.com)).

-You can find details and tickets for the show at [Facebook](https://www.facebook.com/events/401465700373529/).
+You can find details and tickets for the show on [Facebook](https://www.facebook.com/events/401465700373529/).